Companies that value diversity and inclusion tend to make better hires, work more productively in teams, and reach financial goals more easily.

 In a civil treatment workplace, leaders demonstrate values like respect and listening (even when presented with bad news), and they need to hold the rest of their staff accountable to do the same.

-And if you’d like to talk to someone on the ELI team about our award-winning process for creating these civil treatment workplaces, please contact us.
+To learn more about cultural competence in the workplace or to talk to someone on the ELI team about our award-winning process for creating these civil treatment workplaces, please contact us or request a demo today.